 Jury nullification might sound like a convoluted concept in an already confusing legal system, but the idea is actually quite simple.
 It happens when a jury returns a verdict of Not Guilty despite its belief that the defendant is guilty of the violation charged.
 Why would a jury do this?
 Don’t jurors swear an oath to uphold the law?
 Yes, but oftentimes it is a tool juries can use to set aside a law they believe is immoral or wrongly applied to the accused.

 For example, in the 1800s the government passed stringent fugitive slave laws that compelled citizens of all states to assist law enforcement with the apprehension of suspected runaway slaves.
 Known as the Fugitive Slave Act of 1850, the law included large fines for anyone who aided a slave in an escape, even by simply giving the person food or shelter.
 Northerners used the jury box to voice their protest by refusing to convict in these cases and thereby “nullifying” the law on moral grounds.
-More recently, we have seen juries nullify prohibition era laws and drug laws that they disagree with.
+In other cases, juries nullified prohibition era laws and drug laws that they disagreed with.

 Legality of Jury Nullification